CDLUC3/dmsp_aws_prototype/README.md

      |            |
      |             ----- global              # Resources that will be created in the us-east-1 region
      |            |
-     |             ----- regional            # Resources that will be created in the us-east-1 region
+     |             ----- regional            # Resources that will be created in the local region
      |
      docs                                    # Diagrams and documentation
      |